mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

   with the connection.
 The same applies to all cursor objects trying to use the connection.
 If the connection was obtained by *ConnectionPool*, the connection will not be closed but returned to the pool.

+.. method:: get_server_version()

+  Returns numeric version of connected database server as tuple.
+  The form of the tuple is (VERSION_MAJOR, VERSION_MINOR, VERSION_PATCH).

+  The get_server_version() method was added for compatibility.
+New applications should use the connection attribute server_version_info.

+.. versionadded:: 1.0.5

 .. method:: escape_string(escape_str)